Dynatrace/Dynatrace-Cordova-Ionic-Monitoring/README.md

 1. Checkout or download the project content
 2. Installation of all necessary project modules: In the project directory execute the command `npm install`
-3. Add a desktop platform: Enter the command `ionic platform add browser`
+3. Add a desktop platform: Enter the command `ionic cordova platform add browser`
-4. **Not necessary**: Add a mobile platform (e.g. Android) - Enter the command `ionic platform add Android`
+4. **Not necessary**: Add a mobile platform (e.g. Android) - Enter the command `ionic cordova platform add android`

 **Important:** Especially when adding a platform be sure that you install all necessary platform tools.
 See https://ionicframework.com/docs/v2/getting-started/installation/ for more information.
 The Android platform requirements can be found here: http://cordova.apache.org/docs/en/latest/guide/platforms/android/index.html.
 The iOS platform requirements can be found here: http://cordova.apache.org/docs/en/latest/guide/platforms/ios/index.html